 I am selling a leasehold property in Scunthorpe - what do I need to know?

 The legal work for a leasehold flat is quite a lot more technical than for a more straightforward freehold house.

 The complexities of leasehold mean conveyancing solicitors in Scunthorpe will usually undertake extra work, including requesting the latest service charge and ground rent statement, through to a copy of the insurance policy.

 So as to resolve any leasehold-related issues sooner, It is strongly advised that the seller instruct a solicitor as soon as an estate agent is chosen.

 I am remortgaging a property in Scunthorpe - do I need a solicitor?

 Yes, you will need a remortgage conveyancing solicitor.

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good Scunthorpe remortgage solicitor should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Quittance's solicitors are on the panel for all major lenders, so no matter whether you are changing to an interest-only mortgage with the Halifax or to a flexible mortgage with the Skipton Building Society, we can assist.
+Solicitors on the panel for all major lenders - so no matter whether you are changing to an interest-only mortgage with the Halifax or to a flexible mortgage with the Skipton Building Society, we can assist.